Coaching and Mentoring

 - The relationship may be ongoing for a longer period and may be more informal

-- There is a formal mentoring process being developed for academic staff, mentoring for professional services is to be reviewed.
+- There is a formal mentoring process for academic staff, mentoring for professional services is to be reviewed.
 This doesn’t prevent any informal mentoring relationships taking place throughout the University.

 Buddying (Peer mentoring)